Summary 2: First Part of the Training (continued)

 Hi Tiandijb :)

 Great research work for this drawing!
-The pavilion is quite successful, I'm not really shocked by a perspective error.
-The roof that we see from the inside may be a bit low.
-It's more the area under the pine tree that has a problem on that side :p
+The pavilion is quite successful; I'm not particularly bothered by a perspective error.
+The roof that we see from the inside might be a little too low.
+The area under the pine tree is the one that has a problem in that regard :p

-I'm attaching a file with suggestions to improve the composition, readability, contrasts 😉
+I'm attaching a file with some suggestions to improve the composition, readability, and contrasts 😉

-The questions you're asking are hard to answer concretely, because we're starting to get into considerations of graphic style!
-When we draw we have to make choices compared to reality (when do we decide to draw a line? etc.), there is not just one way to make grass, a tree, etc...
-The advice I can give you is not to try to draw EVERYTHING and not to stay too linear.
-For example, when you need to make grass, draw a strand here and there (be careful not to distribute them uniformly but rather randomly) and the rest will be suggested.
-Same for the roof, you see that you've put effort into the tiles but in reality it doesn’t work in your perspective because the tiles in the back should be much, much smaller eventually (look how many you could place in height in the foreground compared to the back of the pavilion!), and this is very complicated to do correctly, so it's much better to suggest the first few tiles and then become increasingly evasive until ending in tight cross-hatching... you follow me?
+The questions you're asking are difficult to answer specifically because we're starting to delve into graphic style considerations!
+When drawing, we're forced to make choices in relation to reality (when do we decide to draw a line? etc.).
+There isn't just one way to draw grass, a tree, etc. The advice I can give you is not to try to draw EVERYTHING and not to be too linear.
+For example, when you need to draw grass, draw a blade here and there (be careful not to distribute them uniformly but in a somewhat random way), and the rest will be suggested.
+The same goes for the roof; you can see that you put a lot of effort into the tiles, but in reality, it doesn't work in your perspective because the tiles in the background should be much, much smaller in the end (look at how many you were able to put in the foreground compared to the back of the pavilion!).
+It's also very complicated to do correctly, so it's probably better to suggest the first few tiles and then become increasingly vague until you end up with tight hatching... do you follow me?

-For water it's easier, you can add shadows, reflections, ripples that follow elements that are in the water...
-And the mountains don't necessarily need to be "furnished", if they are far away (and that can be the case since this is not the subject of your illustration), a light shadow is enough to draw them!
-However, you've built it symmetrically (even the clouds are neatly arranged on both sides!), it's better to go with something more unbalanced otherwise it's not very natural nor very pretty.
+For the water, it's easier; you can add shadows, reflections, ripples that follow the elements in the water...
+And the mountains don't necessarily need to be "furnished"; if they are far away (and that could be the case since they aren't the subject of your illustration), a light shadow is enough to draw them!
+However, you constructed it symmetrically (even the clouds are neatly arranged on the right and left!), so it's better to go for something more unbalanced; otherwise, it won't look very natural or very nice.

-Well, I hope my explanations and my little sketch will be helpful to you!
-Don't hesitate if you have more questions.
+There you go, I hope my explanations and my little sketch will be helpful!
+Don't hesitate if you have any other questions.

 Salut Tiandijb :)